This information applies to England.

 Even in a special school, the staff and therapies available may not be enough to support your child.
 It can help to check:

-Many parents find that the feeling they get from a school during a visit helps them decide if it's right for their child.
+Many parents find that the feeling they get from a school during a visit helps them decide if it is right for their child.
 It can sometimes be difficult to visit a school without an EHCP or the local authority's support.
 But you can still ask schools if you can visit.

 If you can: